Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Related Work

 \subsection{Topic Modeling for Short-Text}

-Conventional methods like LDA encounter challenges due to their reliance on bag-of-words representations, which can be inadequate for capturing the nuances in short texts\cite{udupa2022exploratory}.
-Recent research highlights the effectiveness of alternative models.
-For instance, GSDMM and BERTopic have shown promising results, outperforming LDA in handling short-text.
-One study by Udupa et al. \cite{udupa2022exploratory} specifically explored the use of GSDMM and BERTopic for efficient topic clustering in short-text scenarios.
-Meanwhile, Jiang et al. \cite{jiang2019sentence} implemented the Associated Topic Model (ATM) which leverages a collapsed Gibbs sampling algorithm, further emphasizing the diversity of approaches suitable for short-text analysis.
-Additionally, clustering token-level contextualized word representations from models like BERT has proven effective in capturing polysemy and organizing documents, performing comparably or better than LDA topic models, as found in recent evaluations \cite{thompson2020topic}.
-These studies collectively suggest a shift towards models that can better interpret the limited contextual information available in shorter documents.
+Conventional methods like LDA struggle with short texts due to their reliance on bag-of-words representations, which often fail to capture contextual nuances \cite{udupa2022exploratory}.
+Recent studies have shown that alternative models like GSDMM and BERTopic outperform LDA in short-text scenarios.
+For example, Udupa et al. demonstrated the effectiveness of both GSDMM and BERTopic for topic clustering in brief texts \cite{udupa2022exploratory}.
+Additionally, clustering token-level contextualized embeddings from models like BERT has proven effective in capturing polysemy and organizing documents, often matching or exceeding LDA in performance \cite{thompson2020topic}.
+These findings indicate a shift toward models better suited for interpreting limited-context data.